 Asymptomatic HIV Infection

-Asymptomatic HIV-infected adults with CD4 cell counts of 200–500/mm3 are considered to have limited immune deficits.
-CD4 counts increased by antiretroviral drugs, rather than nadir counts, should be used to categorize HIV-infected people.
+Asymptomatic HIV-infected adults with CD4 cell counts of 200–500/mm3 are considered to have limited immune deficits and should be vaccinated according to the guidelines in Table 8-08.
+(More specific recommendations are available for MMR [measles-mumps-rubella] vaccine.
+Detailed information is available at http://www.cdc.gov/mmwr/preview/mmwrhtml/rr6204a1.htm and http://www.cdc.gov/mmwr/preview/mmwrhtml/rr6002a1.htm.)
+CD4 counts while on antiretroviral drugs, rather than nadir counts, should be used to categorize HIV-infected people.
 The exact time at which reconstituted lymphocytes are fully functional is not well defined.
-To achieve a maximal vaccine response with minimal risk, many clinicians advise a delay of 3 months after reconstitution, if possible, before immunizations are administered.
-Although seroconversion rates and geometric mean titers of antibody in response to vaccines may be less than those measured in healthy controls, most vaccines can elicit seroprotective levels of antibody in most HIV-infected patients in this category.
+To achieve a maximal vaccine response with minimal risk, many clinicians advise a delay of 3 months after immune reconstitution, if possible, before immunizations are administered.
+(For MMR vaccine, the recommendation is ≥6 months on antiretroviral therapy with the age- and CD4-based criteria in footnote 2.)
+Although seroconversion rates and geometric mean titers of antibody in response to vaccines may be less than those measured in healthy controls, most vaccines can elicit seroprotective levels of antibody in many HIV-infected patients in this category.

 Inactivated vaccines are generally considered safe for people with MS, although vaccination should be delayed during clinically significant relapses until patients have stabilized or begun to improve from the relapse, typically 4–6 weeks after it began.
 Administration of tetanus, hepatitis B, or influenza vaccines does not appear to increase the short-term risk of relapses in people with MS. However, published studies are lacking on the safety and efficacy of other vaccines (such as those against hepatitis A, human papilloma virus, meningitis, pertussis, pneumonia, polio, and typhoid).
 Inactivated vaccines are theoretically safe for people being treated with an interferon medication, glatiramer acetate, mitoxantrone, fingolimod, or natalizumab, although efficacy data are lacking.